lresner/meetx/meetx_playbook.md

 Both in terms of content and delivery style.

-1. High-Energy
+#### 1. High-Energy
 Teachers convey genuine enthusiasm and passion for subjects Consistently create space to talk about why a certain subject is not just important but awesome (in the truest sense of the word...awe-inspring)
 Encourage and reinforce participation
 Extra Extra — Passion + Enthusiasm + Energy (never enough)

-2. Interactive
+#### 2. Interactive
--5-min rule: Teachers never speak for more than 5 minutes at a time.
-"Popcorning" -Every 5 minute block should bookend with an 'interactive practice' or other *CFU* -Use CFUs REGULARLY
+	- 5-min rule: Teachers never speak for more than 5 minutes at a time.
+"Popcorning"
+	- Every 5 minute block should bookend with an 'interactive practice' or other *CFU*
+	- Use CFUs REGULARLY

-3. ALWAYS use names + Personal details
+#### 3. ALWAYS use names + Personal details
     - To reinforce positive behavior in front of the class (eg. 'Did everyone hear Laura's insight?
 Laura can you repeat?  or Steve can you summarize what Laura said and possibly add?'
     - To gently state need from a student in front of class 'eg. Tommy we need you to wrap up and give your attention to Lisa.'
     - In written curriculum examples (eg. 'Jerry.dance = "true"')